tonethar/IGME-330-Spring-2023/notes/wc-2.md

 <hr>

-5) Once you have that working, modify `MyBookmark.js`:
+5) Once you have that working, modify the `MyBookmark` class:
     - add a `_comments` property and set its default value to "No comments found"